-- D. Independently conduct court and tribunal proceedings on matters with low to medium risk and complexity, or appear as co-counsel to a senior lawyer on more complex matters. - Conduct relevant research and assess risk - Plan and draft relevant court and tribunal documents - Prepare for and appear before courts or tribunals - Deliver oral and written arguments - Report to and advise the client throughout the proceedings - Provide strategic litigation advice
+- D. Independently conduct court and tribunal proceedings on entry/developmental level matters with low risk and low complexity, or provide assistance as co-counsel to a senior lawyer on more complex matters. - Conduct relevant research and assess risk - Plan and draft relevant court and tribunal documents - Prepare for and appear before courts or tribunals - Deliver oral and written arguments - Report to and advise the client throughout the proceedings - Provide strategic litigation advice